tainacan/tainacan/docs/phpdoc/classes/Tainacan/Exporter/Exporter.md

 ### id

-The ID for this importer/exporter session
+The ID for this exporter session

 ```php
 protected \Tainacan\Exporter\identifier $id
 ```

-When creating a new importer/exporter session via API, an id is returned and used to access this importer/exporter instance.
+When creating a new exporter session via API, an id is returned and used to access this exporter instance.
 This is temporarly saved in the database and discarded after the bg process is triggered

 ***

 ### options

-Stores the options for the importer/exporter.
-Each importer/exporter might use this property to save their own specific option
+Stores the options for the exporter.
+Each exporter might use this property to save their own specific option

 ```php